 In Victoria, under BC’s Medical Services Plan, you can choose either a Family Physician or a Registered Midwife to be your primary caregiver during pregnancy, childbirth and the postpartum period.

 Both midwives and doctors have training and expertise in managing normal, healthy pregnancies, births and newborn care.
-If you experience a high risk pregnancy (e.g. multiple gestation pregnancy, pre-existing diabetes, history of obstetrical problems, among others), your primary care provider may also involve an obstetric specialist.
+If you experience a high risk pregnancy (e.g. multiple gestation pregnancy, pre-existing diabetes, history of obstetrical problems, among others), your primary care provider may consult or share care with an obstetrician.
 In addition, should the need arise, both family physicians and registered midwives also refer to other specialties, such as pediatricians.

 There are many factors which may influence whether you choose to see a registered midwife or a family physician for your pregnancy and postnatal care – it is important that you feel comfortable with them, as they will be assisting you and your baby through your pregnancy and the six weeks thereafter.
 Both are licensed professionals, and can deliver in hospital.
 Registered midwives can also offer you the option of home delivery and provide pre and post natal visits at your home.
 Whether you choose a midwife or doctor as your primary caregiver during your pregnancy and birth, you will still visit your family physician for non-obstetrical medical conditions.
 Six weeks postpartum, your caregiver will transfer your care back to your regular family physician, if you have one.

 - Visit this website to find a family physician who provides maternity care in your area.

 - Serving Greater Victoria and the Southern Gulf Islands.

 - CMBC is the regulatory body for the profession of midwifery in the province of British Columbia; they provide information and a listing of registered midwives in BC.

 - Learn about midwifery, and find a midwife in your area.